bjoernalbers/libreoffice-installer/README.md

 ## Features

-It will (re)install LibreOffice if it...
+It will automatically download and install LibreOffice if it...

 - is not installed at all
 - is outdated